Buying, Owning, and Selling a Home

 Getting together the money to buy a home can be challenging, and pulling money out of retirement account might seem like a good idea.
 Here are some things to think about if that's something you're considering.

-As a homeowner, you want to keep track of some of your regular expenses because there's a good chance that some of that could impact your taxes.
+As a homeowner, you want to keep track of some of your regular expenses, because there's a good chance they could impact your taxes.
 We'll help you figure which things to track.

-It's pretty common for freelancers to have a home office, but when you're a home owner, things operate a little differently.
+It's pretty common for freelancers to have a home office, but when you're a homeowner, things operate a little differently.
 The same is true if you're renting out part of your home on AirBnb or to a tenant.
-Below is some helpful info to guide you through some things to keep in mind.
+Here are some things to keep in mind.

 Keeping Track of Home Improvements